The do-it-yourself DIY phenomenon has made its way into the financial world and looks like it’s here to stay.

 Similarly, instead of having customers sign 20-some pages and wait for 3-5 business days for their account to set up with your wealth management agency, you can use fintech software that helps you speed up the process.

-5. Scale Your Wealth Management Business
+5. Scaling Your Wealth Management Business in Fintech

 Using wealth management fintech tools opens up a pool of clients that you couldn’t access before due to geographical locations, language barriers, excess workload, and lack of efficient resources such as communication and client management channels.